issac3433/Cashflow/README.md

 ## 🙏 Acknowledgments

+- Neon PostgreSQL for serverless database infrastructure
 - Supabase for authentication infrastructure
-- Polygon.io for market dat
+- Polygon.io for market data
 - FastAPI for the excellent Python framework